-- households.
-Contribute to any Multi-Agency Risk Assessment Conference (MARAC) safety plans as required. - 3.17.4.
-The Netherhall School and Oakes College will work in partnership with Cambridgeshire Police and Cambridgeshire County Council to identify and provide appropriate support to pupils who have experienced domestic abuse in their home.
-This partnership is called Operation Encompass. - 3.17.5.Cambridgeshire's Education Safeguarding team will share information of all domestic incidents where police have been called with the Designated Safeguarding Lead (DSL)/Domestic Abuse Lead (DAL) where one of the academy's pupils has been present (having either witnessed or heard the incident). - 3.17.6.On receipt of any information, the DSL/DAL will take appropriate action to ensure the safety of the child and if necessary, share the information with key staff such as Year Leads. - 3.17.7.All notifications and information are stored confidentially in line with the academy's safeguarding record keeping as outlined in 2.4. - 3.17.8.The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.
-All information sharing and resulting actions will be undertaken in accordance with the 'Cambridgeshire and Peterborough Joint Agency Protocol for Domestic Abuse - Notifications to Schools and Early Years settings'. - 3.18.
-Children at risk of 'Honour-Based' abuse including Female Genital Mutilation (FGM) - 3.18.1.So called 'Honour-Based' abuse (HBA) encompasses incidents which are committed to protect or defend the honour of the family and/or the community including breast ironing, female genital mutilation (FGM) and forced marriage. - 3.18.2.
-"FGM is a procedure where the female genital organs are injured or changed and there is no medical reason for this.
+- 4.16.6 On receipt of any information, the DSL/DDSL will take appropriate action to ensure the safety of the child and if necessary, share the information with key staff such as Year Leads. - 4.16.7 All notifications and information are stored confidentially in line with the academy's safeguarding record keeping as outlined in 2.4. - 4.16.8 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information All information sharing and resulting actions will be undertaken in accordance with the 'Cambridgeshire and Peterborough Joint Agency Protocol for Domestic Abuse Notifications to Schools and Early Years settings'.

+4.17 Children at risk of 'Honour-Based' abuse including Female Genital Mutilation (FGM)

+- 4.17.1 So called 'honour based' abuse (HBA) encompasses incidents which are committed to protect or defend the honour of the family and/or the community including breast ironing, female genital mutilation (FGM) and forced marriage. - 4.17.2 "FGM is a procedure where the female genital organs are injured or changed and there is no medical reason for this.
 It is frequently a very traumatic and violent act for the victim and can cause harm in many ways."
-(Multi-agency statutory guidance on female genital mutilation, April 2016). - 3.18.3.In accordance with the Female Genital Mutilation Act, it is a statutory duty for teachers in England and Wales to report 'known' cases of FGM in under-18s which they identify in the course of their professional work to the police. - 3.18.4.
-The academy takes these concerns seriously and staff will be made aware of the possible signs and indicators that may alert them to the possibility of FGM.
-Any indication that FGM is a risk, is imminent, or has already taken place will be dealt with under the child protection procedures outlined in this policy.

-3.18.5.
-The Designated Safeguarding Lead will make appropriate and timely referrals to Social Care if FGM is suspected.
+(Multi-agency statutory guidance on female genital mutilation, April 2016). - 4.17.3 In accordance with the Female Genital Mutilation Act, it is a statutory duty for teachers in England and Wales to report 'known' cases of FGM in under-18s which they identify in the course of their professional work to the police. - 4.17.4 The academy takes these concerns seriously and staff will be made aware of the possible signs and indicators that may alert them to the possibility of FGM.
+Any indication that FGM is a risk, is imminent, or has already taken place will be dealt with under the child protection procedures outlined in this policy. - 4.17.5 The Designated Safeguarding Lead will make appropriate and timely referrals to Social Care if FGM is suspected.
 In these cases, parents will not be informed before seeking advice.
 The case will still be referred to Social Care even if it is against the pupil's wishes.

-3.19.
-Forced Marriage
+4.18 Forced Marriage